I tell mine that if they can buy it themselves, they can have it. Otherwise, they can ask for it for a birthday or Christmas.

 Just a different perspective on my “little brat.”

-ireg over 14 years ago
+ireg almost 15 years ago

 I often take several kids to the store with me.
 We have a game: If a stranger feels compelled to compliment them on their behavior they get a treat.
 This is call a compliment treat.
 It is amazing how many strangers compliment a group of well behaved kids.
 I have had them at fast food joints and had strangers come up and compliment their behavior.